 Spanish with English subtitles.
 Produced and directed by Jocelyn Lehrer, Sc.D. ©2013, 107 min.

-Filmed at a popular theater in Santiago, Chile, this documentary highlights diverse Chilean men – celebrities, community leaders, and first-time presenters – sharing candid personal stories with a live audience.
+Filmed live at a popular theater in Santiago, Chile, this documentary highlights diverse Chilean men – celebrities, community leaders, and first-time presenters – sharing candid, personal stories with a public audience.

-The presenters' stories explore social ideas about masculinity and gender relations, and their links with family relationships; substance abuse; bullying; men’s evolving social roles; domestic violence; homosexuality and the Church; transgender identity and LGBT rights; HIV/AIDS; fatherhood in the context of divorce; manual labor and classism; physical disability and self-actualization; gratitude to mentors; and the healing power of self-acceptance, community and love.
-Mediums include prose, stand-up comedy, dance, photography and video.
+The presenters' stories explore social ideas about masculinity and gender relations, and their links with family relationships; substance abuse; bullying; men’s evolving social roles; domestic violence; homosexuality and the Church; transgender identity and LGBTQ+ rights; HIV/AIDS; fatherhood in the context of divorce; manual labor and classism; physical disability and self-actualization; gratitude to mentors; and the healing power of self-acceptance, community, and love.
+Mediums include prose, stand-up comedy, dance, photography, and video.

 The presenters include Coco Legrand – Chile’s most popular comic; Pedro Sánchez Melivilo, a leader of Chile’s indigenous Mapuche community; and Andrés Rivera Duarte, the first man to legally change sex in Chile.

-Educational goals of the production were developed via interviews conducted in Santiago with advocates, researchers, health care providers and health educators.
-Educators can show the full film or select from 13 stand-alone pieces, including 7-min director introduction.
+Educational goals of the production were developed via consultations in Santiago with advocates, researchers, health care providers, and health educators.
+Educators can show the full film or select from 13 stand-alone pieces, including a 7-min director introduction.